marijnh/Eloquent-JavaScript/06_object.md

 {{index magic}}

-I just pulled a property out of an empty object.
+I pulled a property out of an empty object.
 Magic!

 {{index property, object}}

 Well, not really.
 I have simply been withholding information about the way JavaScript objects work.
-In addition to their set of properties, almost all objects also have a _((prototype))_.
+In addition to their set of properties, most objects also have a _((prototype))_.
 A prototype is another object that is used as a fallback source of properties.
 When an object gets a request for a property that it does not have, its prototype will be searched for the property, then the prototype's prototype, and